MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 Try our quick start tutorial to see this working in just a few minutes: [Quick start tutorial for Azure Information Protection](infoprotect-quick-start-tutorial.md).

 Look out for announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection) and our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) for when additional classification features and capabilities become available.
-There are some known limitations with the current release:
+There are a few limitations with the current release:

 - Label names and tooltips are supported in one language only.